rfdspeng/ml_ai_portfolio/notes/machine_learning/_model-selection.md

 * Tunes the decision threshold using internal cv.
 The optimum threshold is chosen to maximize a metric given via `scoring` (balanced accuracy is the default metric).
 * By default, uses 5-fold stratified cv; controllable via `cv`.
 You can bypass cv with `cv="prefit"` and provide a fitted classifier; then the decision threshold is tuned on the data provided to `fit`.

-# Estimate true generalization error on the test set
+# Estimate generalization error on the test set

 Any time we use the same data for optimizing the model and evaluating the model performance, there is a possibility of overfitting.